Luigi Mercatelli

-Luigi Mercatelli (21 October 1853 – 4 April 1922) was an Italian politician, attorney and diplomatic.
+Luigi Mercatelli (21 October 1853 – 4 April 1922) was an Italian politician, attorney and diplomat.

 Biography

 Luigi Mercatelli was born in Alfonsine (near Ravenna, Italy) in 1853.
 Graduated as lawyer in Ferrara, showed since young sympathies for the development of Italian colonialism.
 He was friend of Giovanni Pascoli and wrote for the newspapers "Il Corriere di Napoli" and Il Mattino of Napoli.
-Mercatelli participated in the Eritrea conquest in the 1890s, supporting the colonialism of Prime Minister Giovanni Giolitti.
+Mercatelli participated in the conquest of Eritrea in the 1890s, supporting the colonialism of Prime Minister Giovanni Giolitti.

-He was initially named "Consul of Italy in Zanzibar in 1903 and the Commissioner-general of Italian Somaliland (1905–1906).
-After World War I was named Governor of Italian Tripolitania (1920–1921).
+He was initially named Consul of Italy in Zanzibar in 1903 and the Commissioner-general of Italian Somaliland (1905–1906).
+After World War I, he was named Governor of Italian Tripolitania (1920–1921).

-He was the Italian ambassador in Rio de Janeiro when he died in 1922.
+He was the Italian ambassador to Brazil, when he died in Rio de Janeiro in 1922.